RCHG/rchg.github.io/_posts/2016-12-15-netcdf4-python.md

     Ramiro Checa-Garcia <r.checagarcia@gmail.com>

 Description of changes:
     The original file of netcdf4 has been changed to include months units.
 Apparently given some possible ambiguities on the exact date-time when the units are "months since" this is not included on the original netcdftime.py code.
-Here I added this possibility but the user should be sure about the correct intrepretation of the results.
+Here, I added this possibility for units but the user should be sure about the correct intrepretation of the results.

 """
 import numpy as np